nlgcat/prolific-html-webapp/readme.md

 1. Changes required to html/data file to work with app
 2. which files are needed for a new task - html template, data file (csv)
 3. updated to the python code to work with new task
+4. Userinterface should be updated to warn user if they are running out of time -